1,5-Diaminonaphthalene

 1,5-Diaminonaphthalene is an organic compound with the formula C_{10}H_{6}(NH_{2})_{2}.
 It is one of several diaminonaphthalenes.
 It is a colorless solid that darkens in air due to oxidation.

 Synthesis and reactions

 It is prepared by reduction of 1,5-dinitronaphthalene, which in turn is obtained with the 1,8-isomers by nitration of 1-nitronaphthalene.
 It can also be prepared by treatment of 1,5-dihydroxynaphthalene with ammonium sulfite.
 It is a precursor to naphthalene-1,5-diisocyanate, a precursor to specialty polyurethanes.

+1,5-Diaminonaphthalene is a precursor imine-linked covalent organic frameworks.

+Applications

+Analytical matrix for MALDI/LDI.
+1,5-Diaminonaphthalene (often as the hydrochloride salt) is used as a low-background matrix for MALDI mass spectrometry, including mass spectrometry imaging (MSI) of small molecules in tissue sections.
+It has also been reported as a highly performing electron-transfer matrix for LDI analyses of low-mass species.

+Precursor to naphthalene-1,5-diisocyanate (NDI).
+1,5-Diaminonaphthalene is an industrial intermediate to diisocyanates, notably naphthalene-1,5-diisocyanate (NDI), which is used to make high-performance polyurethane elastomers (marketed as Vulkollan, based on Desmodur 15).